CatManShan/snake-game/README.md

 # snake-game

-Snake made using simpcg (Simple Console Graphics), a dumb console graphics API I made in a couple hours.
+Snake game built with some simple libraries I made.

-To build, just run `make`.
+To build, run `make clean all`.